 St Andrews Presbyterian Church was the first Presbyterian Church in the district.
 Planning began in 1886 and until 1887 Presbyterian meetings were conducted in Euroma, a cottage on Wharf Road (Item 18a).
-The first sermon was delivered in 1887 in the shared Protestant Hall on the Christ Church site.
-In 1887 part of Harriet Miller's Sunnyside property was donated for the Church.
-Sunnyside was later purchased by the Church and used as the manse until the 1930s.
+The first sermon was delivered in 1887 in the shared Protestant Hall on the Christ Church site (Item 5).
+In 1887 part of Harriet Miller's Sunnyside property was donated for the church.
+The remainder of Sunnyside was later purchased and used as the manse until the 1930s.

 The building cost £2,768 and seated 270 people.
 It officially opened in July 1889.
-Throughout the years, various works were undertaken to the Church such as relocation of the porch and stone wall when Victoria Road was widened after 1931.
-A major addition was made in 1917 when James Wallace Park and his wife Catherine donated a classroom on the northern side of the
+Throughout the years, various works were undertaken such as the addition of a classroom in 1917 which James Wallace Park and his wife Catherine donated in memory of their son Wallace, killed at Lone Pine on the Gallipoli Peninsula (Item 7e).
+In 1931 the porch and stone wall were relocated when Victoria Road was widened.